Tutorial: Change the database for EF Database First with ASP.NET MVC app

 In the Update Wizard, select the Refresh tab and then select Tables > dbo > Student.
 Click Finish.

 After the update process is finished, the database diagram includes the new MiddleName property.
 Save the ContosoModel.edmx file.
 You must save this file for the new property to be propagated to the Student.cs class.
 You have now updated the database and the model.

 Unfortunately, the views still do not contain the new property.
 To update the views you have two options - you can either re-generate the views by once again adding scaffolding for the Student class, or you can manually add the new property to your existing views.
 In this tutorial, you will add the scaffolding again because you have not made any customized changes to the automatically-generated views.
 You might consider manually adding the property when you have made changes to the views and do not want to lose those changes.

-In the next section, you will add code to customize the view for showing details about a student record.
+Advance to the next tutorial to learn how to customize the view for showing details about a student record.